playmint/playerchain-demo-level-editor/README.md

 ## Exporting Maps

-- Use the "Export to Substream" button in the sidebar to save your map configuration for use in Substream.
+- Use the "Export to Playerchain Demo" button in the sidebar to save your map configuration for use in the Playerchain Demo.

 ## Audio